July 9, 2026

 • Skipping rope

-This combination covers cardio, strength training, flexibility, and mobility without a large investment.
+This covers strength, cardio, flexibility, and mobility with minimal cost.

 • Adjustable dumbbells

-This is where your home gym starts becoming significantly more versatile.
+At this stage, your home gym becomes significantly more versatile.

 • Adjustable bench